Financial-Times/o-ads/docs/docs/developer-guide/display.md

 Adds an animation to the container to ease the UX when an ad loads.

 * `.o-ads--center`
-Horizontally enters the ad.
+Horizontally centres the ad.

 * `.o-ads--label-left`
-Adds a label above the ad indicating that it is an advertisment.
+Adds a label above the ad indicating that it is an advertisement.
 This is required for when the ad sits in between content (e.g. in the middle of an article).